oskarsinger/ProbabilisticGraphicalModels/README.md

   original difference between neighboring pixels
 * Run the Gibbs sampler on binary-valued pixels both for a fixed number of iterations and until convergence, where convergence is defined as a difference between the Mean Absolute Error of time step t and t-1 being less than a constant for three consecutive iterations

+####Assignment 4 (RBMOCR)

+* Build a restricted Boltzmann machine (RBM) to infer hidden variable values from observed pixel values for MNIST hand-written digit images
+* Implement inference for an RBM by conditioning on the observed pixel values of an MNIST instance and using weights from training to calculate the hidden variable values
+* Implement training for the RBM's parameters using mini-batch stochastic gradient ascent where each batch consists of multiple MNIST training images
+* Use a multi-chain Gibbs sampler that alternates conditioning on the observed pixel values and the hidden variables values to calculate negative gradient terms